Fountain Street Church: Notable speakers and performers

 The church was also a venue for Gilda's Laugh Fest in 2012 hosting such comedians as Bo Burnham and Miranda Sings.

+In 2025, Taylor Tomlinson filmed her 4th Netflix special at the church.

 Organ

 Fountain Street Church houses one of the most comprehensive organs in the Midwest.
 Dubbed "Catherine the Great," the Austin-Allen organ was first installed in 1924 and fully restored in 2003 through the support of church members.
 The organ features 8,000 pipes, with the largest being 32 feet high and the smallest the size of a pencil.
 The five-manual organ of 250 draw knobs has 138 ranks of pipes and 34 digital ranks for a total of 172 ranks (voices).

 Youth and adult education

 Fountain Street Church's youth ministries (called “Character School”) have evolved since the 1950s to serve nursery through kindergarten-age children along with grade-school youth (Voyage of Discovery), middle-schoolers (Tower Club) and high school students (Fountain Club).
 The Fountain Club has been known for their trips to places like Washington D.C. and New York City.
 They most recently visited New Orleans and Dulac, Louisiana to help with hurricane relief.

 According to the church literature, spiritual growth for Fountain Street youth “strives to create and sustain an intergenerational community of learning designed to inspire wonder and compassion toward self, community, the world and the Divine to foster individual decisions about God in a non-creedal, ecumenical environment."

 The goal of religious education for adults is to help further members’ own spiritual journeys through programs that address the head, the heart and the spirit.
 Fountain Street Church encourages everyone to become lifelong learners in a spirit of open inquiry, controversy and lively discussions.